TheGazette/DevDocs/mygazette/save-notice.md

 [Home](../home.md)
 # Saved notice #

-Authenticated users can save notices to the My Gazette area for future reference, information about  [registration](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).
+Authenticated users can save notices to the My Gazette area for future reference.
+For more info, please refer to [registration](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).

-Related Resources
+## Related Resources ##

 - [Delete a saved a notice](delete-saved-notice.md)